 As a former capital city, Marrakech isn’t short of impressive historic sites.
 The magnificent Saadian Tombs showcase artistic and architectural details from times gone by, while the El Badi Palace stands in a forlorn yet evocative state of ruin.
 Peek inside the Ben Youssef Madrassa for some religious history, admire the soaring minaret of Koutoubia Mosque and be dazzled by the details inside Bahia Palace.

-Marrakesh has plenty of street art to stumble upon, with detailed graffiti contrasting the sleekness of commissioned pieces.
+Marrakech has plenty of street art to stumble upon, with detailed graffiti contrasting the sleekness of commissioned pieces.
 A large painting of a Berber man on a wall opposite the train station is well worth a visit.

-Marrakesh has seven shrines in honor of prominent religious men from the Sufi branch of Islam.
-Followers of Sufism visit these large shrines to pray and seek blessings.
+Marrakech has seven shrines in honour of prominent religious men from the Sufi branch of Islam.
+Followers of Sufism from around the world visit these large shrines to pray and seek blessings.
 Scattered around the city, the shrines are not accessible to non-Muslim visitors.
-There are seven large stone towers just outside the medina walls, close to the Bab Doukkala Gate and central bus station, which represent the seven Sufi graves.
+There are seven large stone towers just outside the medina walls, close to the Bab Doukkala Gate and central bus station, which represent the seven Sufi tombs.